Gonzih/blog.gonzih.me/source/_posts/2013-08-24-speed-slash-ping-test-graphs-with-clojure-and-raspberry-pi.markdown

 python ~/scripts/speedtest.py
 ```

-Now lets wrap python script into additional shell script to store time of data collection in csv.
+Now let's wrap python script into additional shell script to store time of data collection in csv.
-I'm not sure if I need time for now, but lets keep it anyway.
+I'm not sure if I need time for now, but let's keep it anyway.
 We will silence stderr from the script and output result as csv.

 ```sh ~/bin/speedtest.zsh